Gift Icon

 or call us to do it for you:

-Effects On The Trucking Industry.
+Effects On The Industry.

 The removal of the laws and limiting regulations made operations less resource-intensive, leading to reduced operating costs.
 Fuel and time that had gone with inefficient routes were now available.
-Although many of the trucking companies were forced to compete on price, the lower operating costs made this possible.
+Although many of the companies were forced to compete on price, the lower operating costs made this possible.
 Companies were forced to lower profit margins as a whole.
-Especially with new groups and independents coming to the marketplace, lower profit was standard across the industry.
-No longer were the trucking corporations able to hide behind inefficient anti-trust laws.
+Especially with new groups and independents coming to the marketplace, lower profit was standard across the enterprise.
+No longer were the corporations able to hide behind inefficient anti-trust laws.

 Lower salaries were often paid to truckers after deregulation.
-Before deregulation, many truckers belonged to Unions and were paid an estimated 50% more than other comparable occupations.
-After deregulation, about 28% of truckers belonged to a union.
+Before deregulation, many belonged to Unions and were paid an estimated 50% more than other comparable occupations.
+After deregulation, about 28% of them belonged to a union.
 Operating rights were now a near-worthless commodity, as they were easy to attain from the ICC (Moore 1993).

 an old type writing machine